Harsger/ROOTpostprocessing/README.txt

  additional options in parameter-file :
 AXIS <xAxisTitle> <yAxisTitle>
-RANGE <ylow> <yhigh> / <xlow> <xhigh> <ylow> <yhigh>
+ in separate lines AXISX and AXISY with space separated titles RANGE <ylow> <yhigh> / <xlow> <xhigh> <ylow> <yhigh>
  (either only ylow and yhigh or all four)
 SKIP <listOfValuesToBeSkipped> <<lowLimit> ><highLimit>